Christian-Hummel/IMC-Assignment-2/README.md

 delete_agent() - removes an agent from the agency, all his customers will be transferred to one of his colleagues, if he is the only one left, he cannot be fired. - c

-set_discount() - lowers the price for the total price of an offer by a set percentage
+discount_offer() - lowers the price for the total price of an offer by a set percentage - c

 get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold - c